sveetch/djangotribune/docs/usage.rst

-    Note that this name will only be directly visible for anonymous user, because registered users have their username displayed, but the name (or user-agent) is visible on mouseover their username.
-This is behavior is only on HTML board, remote clients have their own behaviors.
+    Note that this name will only be directly visible for anonymous user, because registered users have their username displayed, but the name (or user-agent) is visible on mouse over their username.
+This behavior is only on HTML board, remote clients have their own behaviors.
 **lastfm**
     This command use the `LastFM API`_